 Ripple vs Stellar [Ultimate Comparison Guide]

-Ripple and Stellar both want to disrupt the global financial payment systems even though they are using two completely different approaches.
+Ripple VS Stellar both want to disrupt the global financial payment systems even though they are using two completely different approaches.
 Ripple is working closely with banks and financial institutions, while Stellar is working at a more grassroots level.
 In this guide, we are going to be taking a closer look at how Ripple and Stellar work.

 Ripple vs Stellar: A Brief History